Prerequisites for using SageMaker HyperPod

 To learn more about requesting a quota increase in general, see Requesting a Quota Increase in the AWS Service Quotas User Guide.

-To set up a SageMaker HyperPod cluster with your Amazon VPC, check the following items.
+To set up a SageMaker HyperPod cluster with a custom Amazon VPC, review the following prerequisites.

 Note